Remmeauth/remme-core-cli/README.md

 }
 ```

-Get a list of transactions' identifiers:
+Get a list of transactions' identifiers (can be combined with other parameters like `--limit`):

 ```bash
 $ remme transaction get-list --ids-only --node-url=node-6-testnet.remme.io